-Small Woods is running a trial to explore the views of owners of small woods in England in order to find ways to bring more woods into beneficial management.
+Small Woods ran a trial to explore the views of owners of small woods in England in order to find ways to bring more woods into beneficial management.
 This study is part of the Department for Environment, Food and Rural Affairs (Defra) Tests and Trials programme.

 Photo by Andrea Piacquadio from Pexels

 Thank you for taking part in out Small Woods ELMS Test & Trial survey which ran for six weeks and closed at the end of August 2021.
 More than 500 small woodland owners responded sharing their attitudes on incentives, management plans, advice and advisory services, and collaboration.
-We are now analysing the results which will feed into our reports to Defra and will make the case for support to influence policy in future.
+The results were included in our reports to Defra and will make the case for support and will hopefully influence policy in future.
 It compared the views of farmers with small woods and those of other private woodland owners.

 Your views do count so thank you for sharing your perspective with us!

-The Small Woods Test and Trial is investigating ways to bring more small woods back into positive and beneficial management, and what will enable more small woods to receive support through environmental land management.
+The Small Woods Test and Trial investigated ways to bring more small woods back into positive and beneficial management, and what will enable more small woods to receive support through environmental land management.
 Our final report was accepted by Defra in January 2022.
-It considered what other incentives and advisory services are needed to support the creation and management of small woods and make recommendations to Defra.
+It considered what other incentives and advisory services are needed to support the creation and management of small woods and made recommendations to Defra.
 Our intention is to include a wider range of landowners and managers in the new scheme.

 We held workshops to carry out research in seven regions of England, with coordinators and local groups in these areas:

-Small Woods wants to know what currently works well and what should be changed or needs to be improved.
-The scope of the work includes woodland management plans, advice and advisory services, collaboration, biodiversity improvements, landscape improvements, resilience to climate change, reducing flooding and improving water quality, and more.
+The scope of the work included woodland management plans, advice and advisory services, collaboration, biodiversity improvements, landscape improvements, resilience to climate change, reducing flooding and improving water quality, and more.

 For more information contact John Morris, below: